joshuadavidnelson/archived-post-status/readme.md

 ## Frequently Asked Questions ##

 ### Where are the options for this plugin? ###
 This plugin does not have a settings page.
-Simply put, I don't like bloating my plugins with a bunch of options.

-Instead, I try to develop functionality using the 80/20 principle so that for 80% of use cases you all you need to do is activate the plugin and it "just works".

-For the other 20% of you who want things to behave differently there are numerous hooks available in the plugin so you can customize default behaviors.
+However, there are numerous hooks available in the plugin so you can customize default behaviors.
 Many of those hooks are listed below in this FAQ.

 ### Why are Archived posts appearing on the front-end? ###
 This is most likely because you are viewing your site while being logged in as an Editor or Administrator.